DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-07 Meeting Notes.md

 ### Tasks

+#### Programming

+- I'll continue grinding away at the ginormous list of things on the programming ClickUp

 #### Animation

 - Andre and James should continue grinding away at the list of animations on the ClickUp